Manage general settings

-Salesforce Sync User
+Salesforce Sync User.

-Connected Campaign Monitor Clients
+Connected Campaign Monitor Clients.

 There are two types of Campaign Monitor account agency and direct.
 Most companies will be using a direct account.
 But you can be on or choose to switch to an agency account.
 An agency account allows you to have sub-accounts linked to a parent account.
 To learn more about these styles of account see: https://help.campaignmonitor.com/switch-between-agency-and-direct-versions

 Campaign Monitor for Salesforce can only connect to one Campaign Monitor account.
 However, if you are using a Campaign Monitor agency account then you can connect that and the sub-clients contained within.
-Then via our General Settings tab sync page, you can select which clients you want to work within Salesforce.
-When you connect more the one client a dropdown will appear on the Campaign Monitor tab so you can switch between clients.
+You can select which clients you want to work with in Salesforce via our General Settings tab.
+When you connect more than one client a dropdown will appear on the Campaign Monitor tab so you can switch between clients.

 Import email tracking data.

-What email types to import
+What email types to import.

-Days to keep in Salesforce
+Days to keep in Salesforce.

 Set how many rolling days of tracking data to keep in Salesforce.
-Any tracking data older than the number of days specified by this setting will be removed from Salesforce (but the data will still be available in Campaign Monitor and can be re-imported into Salesforce at a later date if required).
+Any tracking data older than the number of days specified by this setting will be removed from Salesforce, but the data will still be available in Campaign Monitor and can be re-imported into Salesforce at a later date if required.

-The Maintenance page allows you to setup or remove page layouts, reset stored data and view system messages.
+The maintenance page allows you to setup or remove page layouts, reset stored data and view system messages.